jbcoe/value_types/DRAFT.md

 ### The `valueless_after_move` member function

-Both `indirect` and `polymorphic` have a valueless state that is used to query the object state.
-This member function should not be often called: it should be clear through static analysis whether or not an object has been moved from.
-The member function allows explicit checks for the valueless state in cases where it cannot be verified statically or where explicit checks might be required by a coding standard such as MISRA or High Integrity C++.
+Both `indirect` and `polymorphic` have a `valueless_after_move` member function that is used to query the object state.
+This member function should not be often
+called: it should be clear through static analysis whether or not an object has been moved from.
+The `valueless_after_move` member function allows explicit checks for the valueless state in cases where it cannot be verified statically or where explicit checks might be required by a coding standard such as MISRA or High Integrity C++.

 ### Design for polymorphic types